 The School of Music building, String Project building, Copenhaver Band Hall and Koger

-Center for the Arts are all wheelchair accessible, as will be the new Moore School Performance Hall.
+Center for the Arts are all wheelchair accessible.

 Koger Center for the Arts

 Koger Center for the Arts (1051 Greene St.) adjoins the School of Music building and

 seats 2,400.
 The hall has hosted international performers such as the London Philharmonic